Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Introduction

-Motivated by severe co-channel interference in multi-AeBS networks, this work adopts RSMA technology to mitigate interference through flexible resource allocation and power splitting.
-Moreover, RSMA enhances the connectivity of resource-constrained LAE networks by reusing spectrum resources, thereby supporting massive URLLC connectivity.
-To the best of our knowledge, this is the first study to investigate RSMA-enabled low-altitude economic networks for URLLC services under co-channel interference.
-Additionally, a generative graph diffusion model is introduced to address the high complexity and suboptimal performance of traditional decision-based AI methods, effectively addressing dynamic deployment challenges in interference-prone low-altitude economic networks.
+Motivated by severe co-channel interference in multi-AeBS networks, this work adopts RSMA technology to mitigate interference and support URLLC connectivity through flexible resource allocation and UAV placement.
+To the best of our knowledge, this is the first study to investigate RSMA-enabled low-altitude wireless networks for URLLC services under co-channel interference.
+Additionally, a generative graph diffusion model is introduced to address the high complexity and suboptimal performance of traditional decision-based AI methods, effectively addressing dynamic deployment challenges in interference-prone low-altitude wireless networks.
 The main contributions of this study are summarized below: \begin{itemize}